-In an effort to increase safety and minimize the risk of novel coronavirus COVID-19 exposure to LMU community members, the Division of Student Affairs has created this COVID-19 addendum to the Guest Policy.
-Following recommendations from a variety of public health experts and government officials, LMU is limiting students’ ability to invite or host guests in student housing facilities until otherwise directed via future official LMU communication.
+In an effort to promote safety and minimize the risk of COVID-19 exposure to the LMU community and following recommendations from public health experts and government officials, LMU is limiting students’ ability to invite or host guests in student housing facilities until otherwise directed via future official LMU communication.

 A. A guest is a person who is not a resident of an assigned residential space or have employment responsibilities within a residential facility.
 Residents are responsible for, and will be held accountable for, the conduct of their guests per the Student Conduct Code and LMU Student Housing Policies.